jasminetle/SureStart/README.md

 I feel that cyber security is a general problem within our technological filled world, more so, having the ability to use artificial intelligence to predict when an attack may happen could be substantial.
 I found the data set below that contains data regarding cyber security malware.
 The deep learning algorithm I think would work best for a solution is a generative adversarial neural networks.
 As an unsupervised algorithm that can work to distinguish genuine samples from fake samples and generate patterns, I think it would be able to predict malicious attacks through the classification of different malware.
 Link to data set: https://www.kaggle.com/c/malware-classification/data

+<ins>**Day 5: February 12, 2021**</ins>
+I developed a neural network model: Sarcasm Dectector.

+<ins>**Day 8: February 15, 2021**</ins>
+I learned about convolutional networks and how they work.
+The action item for this day involve extending a CNN to use the mnist dataset.